 It’s Time To Skip the Excuses and Hit Record

 I’m here to tell you one thing: in order to get over your nervousness, shyness, or whatever it is that’s holding you back, it’s time to skip the excuses and hit record!
 Video is the most consumed form of media, and it’s not going anywhere.
-While you’re busy being scared, your competitor is hitting that record button and happily taking your clients and customers.
+While you’re busy being scared, your competitor is hitting that record button, publishing videos, and happily taking your clients and customers.
 I don’t know about you, but this thought is enough to make me do things differently.

 You do not need fancy equipment, editing experience, or a degree in film making.
 All you need is your smartphone.
 Read that again.